 A federal tax lien is the federal government’s way of claiming unpaid taxes by laying claim to your property, in order to protect their financial interest.
 Prior to placing a lien, the IRS will send a Notice and Demand for Payment explaining the amount of tax owed.
 You are responsible for contacting the IRS to resolve your account, even if you believe the notice is erroneous.

 Failure to respond or pay the tax owed can result in one placed on your property.
-If you are not sure how to handle a Notice and Demand, consult with a tax attorney who can help you resolve your tax problems and avoid a potential lien.
+If you are unsure how to handle a Notice and Demand, consult a tax attorney who can help you resolve your tax problems and avoid a potential lien.
 Keep in mind that these can also be placed on other assets or personal property, so it is wise to resolve the issue as quickly as possible.

 A Lien Upon Property